Job Search Beyond the Professoriate

 Imperative - This on-line assessment tool will help you evaluate how you can bring meaning and authenticity to your work, as you identify your passion and core values, around work.
 The initial assessment is free, and can be brought to an appointment with us, for more conversation.

 Now, perhaps more than ever, PhDs are pursuing a myriad of opportunities outside the academy.
-Initially, the process may feel overwhelming because a non-academic search is not as structured as most academic searches.
+Initially, the process may feel overwhelming because a search beyond the tenure-track is not as structured as most academic searches.
 That being said there are many exciting opportunities for PhDs in a variety of industries.
 The following resources provide information, tips, and advice on career opportunities for PhDs, making them an excellent place to start exploring.

 On-line Resources - Become familiar with the options and get some initial questions answered through articles, websites, and blogs